MooersLab/writing-log-rst/README.md

 # writing-log-rst: Writing log for reStructuredText

-## Features of Version 0.3
+## Introduction
+The writing log is a document that is external to the manuscript.
+It is used to store the plans and progress made on a one manuscript.
+It is tool for enhancing your focus and sustaining forward momentum on the writing project.
+It is also tool that ease re-engagement in an interrupted writing project.
+It is like a master thinking document or second brain for a writing project.

+Instructions for using the writing log are found in the annotations in the template.
+You can delete these after they are no longer needed.

-Version 0.3 of the writing log is divided into four sections: project intiation; daily entries; future additions and tangents; and Guidelines, checklists, protocols, and helpful.
+Version 0.3 of the writing log is divided into four sections:

+- project initiation
+- daily entries
+- future additions and tangents
+- Guidelines, checklists, protocols, and helpful tips

+The subsections of these four sections are shown below.

 ### Project intiation